kykiefer/depression-detect/README.md

 ### Training the Model
 I created the model using [Keras](https://keras.io/) with a [Theano](http://deeplearning.net/software/theano/) backend and trained it on an AWS GPU-optimized EC2 instance.

-The model was trained on 40 randomly selected 125x513 audio segments from 31 participants in each class.
+The model was trained on 40 randomly selected 125x513 audio segments from 31 participants in each class (2,480 spectrograms in total).
 The 513 frequency bins spanned 0 to 8kHz and each pixel on the time axis represented 32ms (with 125 pixels spanning 4 seconds).
 The model was trained on just under 3 hours of audio in order to adhere by strict class and speaker balancing parameters and compute time when iterating through CNN architectures.
-The model is trained on 2,480 spectrograms for 9 epochs, after which it begins to overfit.
+The model was trained for 9 epochs, after which it begins to overfit.

 ### Results
 Below is a summary of how well the current model is predicting.